 Banking stopped in the late 1970s but the building was returned to its former glory after the becoming a part of the Loews Hotel group in the late 1990s.
 The hotel has preserved several historic features such as the marble flooring and bank safes.

 In keeping with its remarkable history being architectural marvel in financial epicenter of the 20th century, Loews Philly is an integral part of the downtown hotel and restaurant scene.
-The 33rd floor of the building is one of the best places to get sweeping views of the city.
+The 33rd floor of the building is one of the best places to get sweeping views of the Philadelphia skyline.

 With modern décor and spacious living space on the first floor, I felt like I had stepped into an oasis after the hustle and bustle of downtown.